shundhammer/huha-linux-tips/doc/ubuntu-tips.md

     sudo /etc/init.d/autofs stop

-Open a new shell and restart it in the foreground (!) with verbose and debug
+Open a new shell and restart the automounter in the foreground (!) with verbose and debug output:
-output:

     sudo automount -f -v -d